Current Research Projects

 Coupling and Cohesion as vulnerability factors in socio-climatic networks: the case of agro-ecology in the Chicama Valley

-With support from the National Science Foundation, researchers from this lab, the University of Florida, and the University of Louisiana-Lafayette have begun a long-term project to examine how the way agricultural production strategies are organized may make them susceptible or resilient to changes in hydroclimate.
-This is a multidisplinary project that integrates archaeological work with geospatial ecological modeling and high-resolution paleoclimate reconstructions.
-This project works closely with el Proyecto Arqueologico Complejo el Brujo.
-This work is ongoing.
+With support from the National Science Foundation, researchers from this lab, the University of Florida, the Proyecto Arqueologico Complejo el Brujo, and the University at Albany-SUNY are carrying out a long-term project to examine how the way agricultural production strategies are organized may make them susceptible or resilient to changes in hydroclimate.
+This is a multidisplinary project that integrates archaeological work, radiocarbon analysis and modeling, geospatial ecological modeling, high-resolution paleoclimate reconstructions, and biogeochemical analyses.
+This project is actively ongoing, and various collaborative opportunities are available.

 High resolution mapping of the effects of the 2016-2017 el Niño on vegetation and groundwater in coastal Peru.